reeshuffled/reeshuffled.github.io/_posts/2023-08-26-How-to-Augment-Your-Memory-With-A-Calendar.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
 tags: ["Maintaining a Second Brain"]
 title: "How to Augment Your Memory With A Calendar"
-permalink: /writing/memory-calendar
+slug: memory-calendar
-description: "How to Augment Your Memory With A Calendar"
+description: "A way to use your calendar to store temporal information for easy lookup and analysis later."
 ---

 ## Background